Meet Our Team of Experts Dedicated to Your Wellness

 Our highly skilled and qualified staff also experience the wonders that await them at Dreamcatcher™ Ranch making it a healthy and rewarding place to work.
 Our students, volunteers, interns and staff alike are compassionate and kind, prepared to help out wherever needed.
 Together, we learn and experience the benefits of being teachable students ourselves, making us fit and ready to be and to serve others in partnership with our furry co-counselors.

-We also find it highly important to recognize our amazing, furry co-counselors who have moved on before us.
+We also find it highly important to recognize our amazing, furry therapy animals who have moved on before us.
 Being apart of our team lasts a lifetime and beyond.
 We hope to honor their contributions, preserve their legacy, and acknowledge their impact on our team as we continue our practices.

-Here you will find a memoire of all our co-counselors who will forever remain in our hearts.
+Here you will find a memoire of all our therapy animals who will forever remain in our hearts.

-We also find it highly important to recognize our amazing, furry co-counselors who have moved on before us.
+We also find it highly important to recognize our amazing, furry therapy animals who have moved on before us.
 Being apart of our team lasts a lifetime and beyond.
 We hope to honor their contributions, preserve their legacy, and acknowledge their impact on our team as we continue our practices.

-Here you will find a memoire of all our co-counselors who will forever remain in our hearts.
+Here you will find a memoire of all our therapy animals who will forever remain in our hearts.

 EILEEN